eljojo/faircamp-fork/README.md

 #### Download

 By default your visitors can only stream your releases.
-There are three mutually exclusive download modes you can enable for your releases:
+There are three mutually exclusive download modes you can enable for each release:

 1. `free` – Free download